-Within this section, the first two subsections concern development of inclusionary housing generally: first, standards governing developments in which there is a mandatory set-aside; and, second, a discussion of the nonzoning incentives which should be coupled with the zoning ordinance in order to further the objective of lower income appropriate development standards for specific housing types.
+Within this section, the first two subsections concern development of inclusionary housing generally: first, standards governing developments in which there is a mandatory set-aside; and, second, a discussion of the non-zoning incentives which should be coupled with the zoning ordinance in order to further the objective of lower income housing production.
+The third subsection concerns appropriate development standards for specific housing types.
 No attempt has been made to be exhaustive; it is anticipated, however, that the thrust of the standards is clear enough so that any additional technical standard can be established without difficulty, based on the principles set forth herein.